Download Press Kit and Media Resources Below

 Roszak has worked on emergency preparedness issues at the local, regional, state, and federal level for the past twenty years.
 He was formerly the senior director of emergency preparedness at Child Care Aware of America, senior public health advisor for the U.S. Department of Health and Human Services’ Emergency Care Coordination Center and senior director of environmental health, pandemic preparedness, and catastrophic response at the National Association of County and City Health Officials, where he worked with the CDC and the 3,100 local health departments in the United States each day to help prepare communities for pandemics and disasters.
 Roszak began his emergency preparedness career as a firefighter, paramedic and is certified as a hazardous materials technician and in hazardous materials operations.
 Roszak also served as Health Policy Fellow for the United States Senate Budget and Health, Education, Labor and Pensions Committees during the 110th and 111th Congress.
 Roszak is admitted to practice law in Illinois, the District of Columbia and before the US Supreme Court.

 The Institute for Childhood Preparedness was founded by Andrew Roszak, JD, MPA, EMT-P in August 2018.
-Andrew founded the Institute to help early childcare professionals prepare, respond and recover from natural disasters and emergencies.
+Andrew founded the Institute to help Early Childhood, K-12, After School Programs, Head Start Programs, Government Organizations, Houses of Worship, and Camps prepare for, respond to and recover from natural disasters and emergencies.

 Our motto is: Don’t Be Scared, Be Prepared!